 As per the centre for disease control, excessive consumption of alcohol is defined as more than two drinks a day (for men).
 Consumption of wine, hard liquor or beer is linked with retention of water.
 In a study performed in 2007, it was observed that alcohol consumption can lead to swollen face.
+The swelling of the face is attributed to skin changes and dermatological disorders, though not clearly defined.

 Under normal conditions, anti-diuretic hormone (ADH), concentrates urine i.e. limits the excretion of fluid from the body.
 Excessive consumption of alcohol, interferes with ADH functioning.
 Alcohol restrains the release of the hormone, which results in loss of water in urine.
 However, sodium and other electrolytes continue to be retained by the body.
 Excessive loss of water leads to dehydration.